ericskuse/DSBI/README.md

-# DSBI
+# Data Science and Business Intelligence
-# Project for Data Science and Business Intelligence class predicting adult income using a variety of demographic factors from the adult income dataset.
+Project predicting adult income using a variety of demographic factors from the adult income dataset.